Vyronas

 Vyronas (Βύρωνας) is a suburban town and a municipality in the southeastern part of the Athens agglomeration, Greece.
 The town is named after George Gordon Byron, 6th Baron Byron, the famous English poet and writer, who is a national hero of Greece.
 Formerly part of the municipality of Athens, Vyronas was created as a community in 1933, and became a municipality in 1934.
 The municipality has an area of 9.204 km2.

 Vyronas is an inner suburb of Athens, located about 3 km southeast of Athens city centre.
 Towards the southeast the municipality extends to the forested Hymettus mountain.
 The built-up area of Vyronas is continuous with that of municipality of Athens and the neighbouring suburbs Kaisariani, Ymittos and Ilioupoli.
-Motorway 64 runs through the southeastern part of the municipality.
+The A62 Hymettus Ring Road (formerly the A64 until 2024) runs through the southeastern part of the municipality, splitting it in half.

 Climate

 Vyronas has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 Vyronas experiences cool, wet winters and hot, relatively dry summers.